 Back in the pre-cloud computing era, organizations had to invest heavily in the infrastructure, manpower, and training to set up their IT department.
 This was time-consuming, relatively inflexible, and expensive.
-With the evolution of cloud computing, this is now the go-to solution for all sorts of companies as cloud computing can help companies save time and money along with providing multitudes of benefits.
+With the evolution of cloud computing, this is now the go-to solution for all sorts of companies.
+Cloud computing economics can help companies save time and money along with providing multitudes of benefits.
 Many reliable cloud providers usually provide several customized configurations to address the need for all kinds of small or large businesses.
-Because of this, return on your technology investment is often high as your business move to the cloud.
+Because of this, the return on your technology investment is often high as your business move to the cloud.

 Now here is where the economics of cloud computing comes into action.
 Let's take a holistic approach to calculate the cost of cloud computing.